Moxmi/God/README.md

 # God

-Everyone is their own God
+This is a sample BBS.